Over the Rainbow (Angel)

-"Over the Rainbow" is episode 20 of season 2 in the television show Angel, originally broadcast on the WB network.
+"Over the Rainbow" is the 20th episode of the second season of the American television series Angel, originally broadcast on the WB network.
 This episode begins immediately where the previous ends: Cordelia has been inadvertently sucked into a dimensional portal.
 She ends up as a slave in an alternate world called Pylea, until her owners learn of her precognitive visions.
 Back in Los Angeles, Angel, Wesley and the Host attempt to rescue Cordelia, while Gunn discovers he has alienated his old street gang.

 Plot

 The group realizes Cordelia has been sucked into Lorne's home dimension of Pylea, which Lorne says he was glad to leave.
 Caritas, the bar he runs, was once the abandoned building where the portal from Pylea opened up.
 Angel reads from the book to reopen the portal, but it fails to open; Wesley's researching discovers that the portal can only open in hot spots and Caritas is currently cold.
 Lorne seeks help from a psychic friend in order to find a hot spot, but she won't provide the information until he agrees to go with the others to finish his business in Pylea.
 Two lawyers from Wolfram & Hart appear at Angel's hotel, informing Angel that the law firm plans to buy the hotel when the current lease expires.
 Angel vamps out and lawyers take their leave, but not before threatening to make Angel's life difficult.
 Angel leaves a message on an answering machine with information about saving the hotel in case they don't make it back from Pylea.

 Cordelia finds herself in a new dimension, where she is chased down and captured by a demon who declares her a "cow", or human slave.
 Her demon owner forces her into a collar that can be used to shock her when she doesn't obey.
 As she later mucks out the stables, wondering aloud if she can remove the collar, a runaway slave warns her through a hole in a wall that she shouldn't bother fighting.
 Cordelia is unable to see that the woman is Fred from her vision, crazy after all her years in Pylea.
 Before any more information can be exchanged, Fred is caught and taken away.
 Later, Cordelia follows her owner, carrying purchases from the market, until a vision causes her to fall and drop everything.
 She reveals she saw a villager being attacked by a Drokken in her vision, and a crowd draws, declaring her cursed.
 Cordelia is brought before Constable Narwek and explains she has precognitive visions.